bcgov/design-research-guide/docs/planning-research/compensation.md

 - A stipend receipt is required for compensation.
 - You must create a record of proof that the participant received the compensation for accounting and auditing purposes.
-- Gift cards can be perceived to be for personal use so these receipts are mandatory in case of a Freedom of Information request or audit.
+- Gift cards can be perceived to be for personal use so receipts are mandatory in case of a [Freedom of Information](https://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/open-government/open-information/freedom-of-information) request or audit.

 Before using the template fill in the highlighted fields with your project information.